Insights, Products, Solutions

 What does RCS do better than SMS texting?
 Well, just about everything!

-• Better security, better branding: Fully verified sender IDs means that mobile subscribers always know exactly who they’re talking to.
+• Better security, better branding: Fully verified sender IDs for brands means that mobile subscribers always know exactly who they’re talking to.
 Secure, branded messages build trust and drive better engagement.
 Plus, RCS chats in Google Messages support end-to-end encryption, offering an extra level of security.

-• Larger files: Send files up to 10MB in size.
+• Larger files: Send images up to 2 MB and videos up to 10 MB in size.

 • Cross-app connectivity: Send messages that open in browsers, maps, and other applications.

-• Easy, one-tap replies: RCS messages offer suggested replies customized to your brand.
+• Easy, one-tap replies: RCS messagesoffer suggested replies customized to your brand.

 • Group chats: Connect securely in group messages with friends, family, and team members without requiring another chat app.